LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Approach

 \paragraph{Layout Embedding}

-The layout embedding layer aims to embed the spatial layout information represented by token bounding boxes in which corner coordinates and box shapes are identified explicitly.
+The layout embedding layer is for embedding the spatial layout information represented by axis-aligned token bounding boxes from the OCR results, in which box width and height together with corner coordinates are identified.
 Following the vanilla LayoutLM, we normalize and discretize all coordinates to integers in the range $[0, 1000]$, and use two embedding layers to embed $\mathrm{x}$-axis features and $\mathrm{y}$-axis features separately.
-Given the normalized bounding box of the $i$-th text/visual token $\mathrm{box}_i = (x_0, x_1, y_0, y_1, w, h)$, the layout embedding layer concatenates six bounding box features to construct a token-level layout embedding, aka the 2D positional embedding
+Given the normalized bounding box of the $i$-th ($0 \le i < WH + L$) text/visual token $\mathrm{box}_i = (x_{\rm min}, x_{\rm max}, y_{\rm min}, y_{\rm max}, width, height)$, the layout embedding layer concatenates six bounding box features to construct a token-level 2D positional embedding, aka the layout embedding

 Note that CNNs perform local transformation, thus the visual token embeddings can be mapped back to image regions one by one with neither overlap nor omission.
-In the view of the layout embedding layer, the visual tokens can be treated as some evenly divided grids, so their bounding box coordinates are easy to calculate.
+When calculating bounding boxes, the visual tokens can be treated as evenly divided grids.
 An empty bounding box $\mathrm{box}_{\mathrm{PAD}} = (0, 0, 0, 0, 0, 0)$ is attached to special tokens {\tt[CLS]}, {\tt[SEP]} and {\tt[PAD]}.